AhmedAlian7/DVLD-Project/README.md

-# Driver License Management System
+# Driver and Vehicle Management System

 ## Overview
 The **Driver License Management System** is a comprehensive application designed to manage driver profiles and facilitate the issuance, renewal, and management of driving licenses.
 The system provides a user-friendly interface for both administrative users and applicants to efficiently navigate various license-related processes.